JeanElsner/panda-py/README.md

 ## Getting started

-To get started, check out the Jupyter [notebooks](https://github.com/JeanElsner/panda-py/tree/main/examples/notebooks) and other examples you can run directly on your robot.
+To get started, check out the [tutorial paper](https://arxiv.org/abs/2307.07633), Jupyter [notebooks](https://github.com/JeanElsner/panda-py/tree/main/examples/notebooks) and other examples you can run directly on your robot.
 For more details on the API, please refer to the [documentation](https://jeanelsner.github.io/panda-py/).

 ## Install